 “He can’t do that!
 He’s too little!”

-Encouraging independence in kids is an important part of molding a self-sufficient child.
+Has anyone ever told you that about your child?
+Encouraging independence in kids is an important part of molding a self-sufficient child — and that’s exactly what I desire told do!
 When we hover over our children and inhibit their learning and growth processes, we keep them from developing into an independent thinker and worker.

 One day our kids will grow up and have to make decisions without us holding their hand.
 One day they will wake up and have to cook every single meal they eat.
 One day they will have to wash and iron their own clothes.
 One day they will have to make difficult and personal decisions Why not prepare them NOW for those future responsibilities?
 Wouldn’t that make grown-up life a little bit easier?